Yohh/TechChallenge/README.md

 # TechChallenge
-TechChallenge for the Wild Wode School
+TechChallenge for the Wild Code School